Menu

 Bachelor's Degree

 Oregon Tech will give you the skills to be a land surveyor and/or geospatial professional by learning through using high performance geographical equipment and systems to analyze the great outdoors of Klamath Falls.
-This program combines theory, problem-solving and field work to train students for an exciting career.
-[Click for More]
+The Geomatics program has two options for students to specialize in: Surveying or Geographical Information Systems.

 Clark College